Actindo-AG/Documentation/Channels/Integration/01c_Salesforce.md

 ### Variations

 Variants in Actindo must not be double, but this is possible in Salesforce.
 Therefore, it may be necessary to create a further variant level in Actindo so that there are no double variants.
 However, this variant level should not be displayed in Salesforce.
-FOr this purpose, you have to specify the IDs of all attributes that should not be uploaded as defining attributes in Salesforce when configuring the connection settings, see [Configure the Salesforce connection](#configure-the-salesforce-connection).
+For this purpose, you have to specify the IDs of all attributes that should not be uploaded as defining attributes in Salesforce when configuring the connection settings, see [Configure the Salesforce connection](#configure-the-salesforce-connection).
 This way the value will be uploaded to Salesforce, but not created as a defining attribute.
 Any information about the Salesforce variants is displayed in the variation products list in Salesforce:
 *Merchant Tools > Products and Catalogs > Products > Select product > Tab Variations*

+#### Translatable variants

 Basically, variants in Salesforce are always translatable, but they must not be localizable.
 However, it is possible to specify multiple languages for variants in Salesforce.
 In Actindo, variants cannot be multi-language.
 Consequently, Salesforce can specify multilingual values for defining attributes, but Actindo cannot.
 To be able to make the defining attributes translatable in Actindo anyway, you must do the following: